 Click Select RDS Instance to add node IP addresses to the whitelist of an ApsaraDB RDS instance.

 You can select Create Basic Security Group, Create Advanced Security Group, or Select Existing Security Group.
-For more information about security groups, see Overview.
+For more information about security groups, see Overview of security groups.

 Specify whether to enable deletion protection for the cluster.
 Deletion protection can prevent clusters from being accidentally released by using the console or API.